 Mainely Parents, Inc.

 If you are having trouble coping with your child or your child's situation, Mainely Parents offers parent support groups and parent education courses.
 The groups include a trained volunteer facilitator, a parent leader and other parents.

-Kids First Center offers a variety of services to the community.
+The Kids First Center offers a variety of services to the community.
 The Center offers a number of different programs dealing with issues of divorce and separation for parents and children in various locations throughout the State.
 It helps people register for its programs and makes referrals to lawyers and therapists outside the Center.
-The Center also offers a library with books about issues of divorce and separation for parrents, children, and the professionals who work with them.
+The Center also offers a library with books about divorce and separation for parrents, children, and the professionals who work with them.

 Southern Maine Medical Center

 Biddeford, ME 04005

 42 Barrows Drive

 Toll Free: 1-866-543-7347